OpenDevEd/openalex-cli/jsontransform/README.md

 ```
 zotero-lib --group-id <your_zotero_group> create --files zotero.json
 ```
 In case you need to process items further (e.g., attach the original json from openalex), you'll need to be able to associate the newly created Zotero items with the openalex item.
-You could use the `--out` switch to `zotero-lib` and analyse that fie, but especially for larger uploads, that's super straight forward.
+You could use the `--out` switch to `zotero-lib` and analyse that fie, but especially for larger uploads, that's not super straight forward.
 Instead, place the uploaded items into a collection in Zotero and fetch the items in the collection:
 ```
 zotero-lib --out collection.json items --collection zotero://select/groups/<group>/collections/<key>
 ```